-Element Description Author: Individuals and/or organizations responsible for creating and updating the DSS.
-Identifier: Author's identifier for the DSS Name: Fully specified name of the DSS.
-Background: A narrative explaining the DSS in further detail.
-Population Cohort: Parameters and constraints of a population cohort on which indicators will be calculated.
-It includes data to be included and/or excluded in order to meet the DSS, expressed in terms of FHIR Resources.
-Minimum Data Set: Includes enumerated FHIR Resources and data fields expected in the returned message.
-It specifies data required for the population cohort to calculate the indicator and determine the inclusion/exclusion criteria.
-Specified as a FHIR profile.
-Appropriate privacy and security considerations should apply.
-For Each Indicator: For each indicator a Background, Numerator, and Denominator should be defined.
-Background: Narrative description of indicator.
+Element Description Background: Narrative description of indicator.
 Numerator Definition: Narrative description of numerator.
 Denominator Definition: Narrative description of denominator.
 Version: Value that denotes the version of the DSS.
 Versions less than 1.0 imply a DSS pre-release.
 Uses semantic versioning.
 Signature: Digital signature providing provenance of authorship.
 (Optional) Location: URL where this DSS can be found.
 Change Log: A running log of changes to the DSS such as one of its indicators.
-Example: • ver-0.0.1: initial commit of the template.
-Feb-1-2019. • ver-0.0.2: fixed formatting of indicator.
+Example: ver-0.0.1 : initial commit of the template.
+Feb-1-2019. ver-0.0.2 : fixed formatting of indicator.